 ❓What is Rigó Jancsi Chocolate Cake

 Today I am going to share a delicious Hungarian Decadent Chocolate Cake recipe.
 Maybe you have heard of it.
-This recipe is inspired by the classic Rigó Jancsi cake, named after the legendary Hungarian Gypsy violinist.
+This recipe is inspired by the classic Rigó Jancsi cake, named after the legendary Hungarian Roma violinist.

 If you have never had this cake, you do not know what you are missing.
 If you are a chocolate lover but not only, this cake is a must-try.
 Once you have had it, this recipe will become one of the family treasures.
 At least, this is what happened in our house, and I am confident that it will happen in yours as well.